 - Garou: Mark of the Wolves: Rock Howard, son of long-defeated Big Bad Geese Howard, is raised by the Fatal Fury series' hero Terry Bogard.

-- Guilty Gear: Ky Kiske had a son with a Gear named Dizzy, Sol's own daughter of sorts.
+- Guilty Gear: Ky Kiske had a son, Sin, with a Gear named Dizzy, Sol's own daughter of sorts.
 Since he was ruling a kingdom at the time the child was conceived, and Gears were still seen as threats by the world, Ky leaves his son to his longtime rival Sol Badguy's care.
+Sin resents his father for not being around and takes after Sol, despite Sol's definition of "raising" him being training non-stop and feeding him "sugar water."

 - Kitana from the Mortal Kombat series.
-Shao Kahn, longtime pillager of her home realm of Edenia, killed her father, forcibly married her mother (she got out of it by committing suicide), and adopted her.
+Shao Kahn, tyrant of Outworld and longtime pillager of her home realm of Edenia, killed her father, forcibly married her mother (who got out of it by committing suicide), and adopted her.
 Then made her a soldier, then tried to replace her with a homicidal clone for not living up to his expectations.
 He's quite a guy.

 - Phoenix Wright: Ace Attorney: When the defense attorney Gregory Edgeworth was murdered, Manfred von Karma, a prosecutor he faced in court, took his son under his wing and trained him to become a ruthless prosecutor like himself.
 Manfred murdered Gregory for coming close to defeating him in court and giving him a penalty, but his revenge didn't stop there.
 By raising Miles to be more like himself than his own father, he almost twisted him into everything his father would have hated.